Brad Battin: Policies

-Stabbing press conference

-On 19 August 2025, Battin defended politicising a fatal stabbing when he diverted from his morning commute in order to hold a press conference at the scene of the crime where the body of the victim was still being processed by forensic analysts, prior to the circumstances of the man's death being established and before the victim had been formally identified with next of kin notified.
-Detective Inspector Dean Thomas from the Victoria Police homicide squad declined to comment when asked if it was appropriate for Battin to hold a press conference at an active crime scene.
-Victorian Government minister Colin Brooks requested that Battin apologise to the family of the man; Battin rejected this, saying he had "no regrets" over the incident.
-In the wake of the crime scene issue and resurgent Labor Party polling, conservative media outlets reported that members of the opposition party room had leaked to the media about his significant loss of support within the party room, with one saying that a leadership change was inevitable.
+Controversies

 Luxury cruise scandal

-In March 2025 a political scandal erupted when Battin was absent from the Parliament during the introduction of high-profile crime reform legislation by Victorian Premier Jacinta Allan.
-The criticism erupted from within his own party over a lack of leadership when he explained his week long absence as "visiting his parents" who were impacted by Cyclone Alfred, only for it to be revealed that he had actually spent 4 days on the luxury cruise liner Quantum of the Seas.
-Battin latter admitted that he was "not upfront" about taking an luxury cruise but that he "did not regret" his failure to appear in Parliament to take a holiday.
+In March 2025, Battin started a controversy when he was absent from the Parliament during the introduction of high-profile crime reform legislation by Victorian Premier Jacinta Allan.
+Battin claimed his week long absence was as he was visiting his parents who were impacted by Cyclone Alfred, after which it revealed that he had spent four days on the luxury cruise liner Quantum of the Seas.
+The scandal was compared to former Prime Minister Scott Morrison taking an overseas holiday in Hawaii during a bushfire crisis in Australia in 2019.
+According to The Guardian, Battin was criticised by one of his own MPs, who said "It's not on the same level as ScoMo jetting off to Hawaii during the bushfires but it's a pretty bad look".
+Battin later admitted that he was "not upfront" about taking a luxury cruise but that he "did not regret" his failure to appear in Parliament to take a holiday.

-The scandal was compared by many Liberal Party members to former Prime Minister Scott Morrison taking an overseas holiday in Hawaii during a bushfire crisis in Australia in 2019.
 In a press conference, Attorney-General Sonya Kilkenny criticised Battin for his absence, saying "While the Liberal leader was living it up on a cruise last week, the Allan Labor Government was announcing Australia's toughest bail laws ever".